hellstaff27/election-online/README.md

   The project is located on a local server temporarily: in the future, it should have its own data center with reliable protection against DoS and DDoS attacks.

-  The project is under development.
-Project be under development by a team of programmers from Russia.
+  Project is under development.
 Wait for your offers.

-Owners of the project: Nikita Pavlov, Dmitry Matveev, Platon Trofimov, Aida Faizrakhmanova, Artem Naumov, Victor Ivanov, Svetoslav Esipov, Daniil Goncharov, Pavel Pavlov, Zakhar Titov, Aleksandra Ledyaikina.
+ *The authors: Nikita Pavlov, Dmitry Matveev, Plato Trofimov, Aida Fayzrakhmanova, Artem Naumov, Victor Ivanov, Svyatoslav Yesipov, Daniil Goncharov, Pavel Pavlov, Zahar Titov, Alexandra Ledyaykina.*

+**MacroDev Studio
+2020**